Gifted and Talented Education Program

 Independent Research is a college-level course in which students design an original research study or creative production in self-selected areas of interest.
 Student researchers address identified problems, answer research questions, and communicate the results of their creative achievements to appropriate audiences.
 Students collaborate and receive ongoing feedback from professionals in their selected areas of study.
 “Independent Research is one experience I would recommend to each and every high school student that has the opportunity.
 The freedom this class presents really defines you as a student and shows your willingness to put forth effort in the field of study that you love.” ~IR student

-The for IR Application for the 24-25 school year is due on Friday, January 26, 2024.
+The IR Application for the 24-25 school year is due on Friday, January 26, 2024.

 Intern/Mentor GT Course Description